About Meta Student

 The undergraduate research waste problem

-By aggregating well-documented student datasets into pooled meta-analyses, Meta Student converts individually underpowered studies into statistically robust, generalisable findings.
-Students still conduct a full, independent project — designing, collecting, and analysing their own data.
-Meta Student provides only a standardised methodology template and submission framework, so that each contribution is compatible with the wider pool.
+By aggregating well-documented student datasets into pooled meta-analyses, Meta-Student converts individually underpowered studies into statistically robust, generalisable findings.
+Students justify their own study, design their own analysis, contextualise their own findings, and still write up an independent project — but within a shared, standardised data-collection protocol that makes their contribution compatible with other students work.
 The science is theirs; the platform makes it count.

 Why we exist

-Undergraduate training environments also play a crucial role in shaping long-term research quality.
-Evidence suggests that questionable research practices (QRPs) are already prevalent among students at rates comparable to the broader academic literature — often adopted out of necessity rather than intent, driven by systemic pressures for results (Smaldino & McElreath, 2016; Gopalakrishna et al., 2022).
-By embedding open science practices into the undergraduate experience from the start, Meta Student helps establish transparency and reproducibility as the default, not the exception.
+Undergraduate training environments can play a crucial role in shaping long-term research quality.
+Questionable research practices (QRPs) are prevalent in academic research broadly — driven less by intent than by systemic incentives that reward publication quantity over rigour (Smaldino & McElreath, 2016; Gopalakrishna et al., 2022).
+Embedding open-science practices into the undergraduate experience from the start helps establish transparency and reproducibility as the default, not the exception.

 Our mission